-We all love a good ghost story and Bhangarh Fort’s story is one of the famous one in the list, trading stories surrounding a bonfire while camping in the mountains are enough to give you the chills down the spine.
+We all love a good ghost story and Bhangarh Fort’s story is one of the famous one on the list, trading stories surrounding a bonfire while camping in the mountains are enough to give you the chills down the spine.
 With a country possessing a history as vast and ancient as one of the oldest civilizations of the world, India is bound to have a fair share of ghosts and haunted places of its own!

 We all are very peculiar about ghosts and Bhangarh Fort haunted stories increased human curiosity due to which it’s one of the most visited places in town.
 Considered to be one of the most haunted places of India, this historic ruin of a once wonderful palace still is a beauty to behold with.
 With accounts from the locals and a few visitors claiming to have felt eeriness in the evening winds or felt a presence around them as the sun sets, there’s plenty to unearth here!
 That said, the fort is still a prime example of Indian architecture.

 As the name suggests, Bhangarh fort is situated in Bhangarh village in Rajasthan’s Alwar district.
-A quick check on the Bhangarh Travel Guide will give you the technical details about its latitude and longitude, weather, temperature and about the hotspots of the area.
+A quick check on the Bhangarh Travel Guide will give you the technical details about its latitude and longitude, weather, temperature, and the hotspots of the area.
 What it will fail to highlight is the presence of the Aravali hills that act as a guard to the Bhangarh fort.
-A lesser-known fact is that Bhangarh itself is a prehistoric site with several temples in Rajasthan havelis that are the crowns of Rajasthan royalty.
+A lesser-known fact is that Bhangarh itself is a prehistoric site with several temples in Rajasthan Havelis that are the crowns of Rajasthan royalty.

-Being a prehistoric site, the town of Bhangarh is an archeological site and is under the protection of Archeological Survey of India (ASI) and the same has a board placed at the borders of Bhangarh, stating that staying in the borders of the town before sunrise and after sunset is strictly prohibited.
+Being a prehistoric site, the town of Bhangarh is an archeological site and is under the protection of the Archeological Survey of India (ASI) and has a board placed at the borders of Bhangarh, stating that staying in the borders of the town before sunrise and after sunset is strictly prohibited.

 A historical site in itself, the Bhangarh fort was built in the 17th century by Man Singh I who was a general in Akbar’s troops.
 The once flourishing town and fort suddenly became desolate and that left many people wondering, giving way to Bhangarh fort ghost story and legends we read about these days.
 However, before we proceed to the stories, here are a few things to know about Bhangarh Fort if you are actually planning a visit there.
 Firstly, the best time to visit the ruins is during winter when you can enjoy the trek uphill without gasping much.
 Secondly, do not go to the fort seeking just a brush with the paranormal, for Bhangarh and the fort is also beautiful and should be aesthetically viewed as well.